PICTURES AND TRIP REPORTS FROM MY WALKS IN THE ENGLISH LAKE DISTRICT

 Red Tarn through the mist.

 Something you don't see very often.
 A deserted (apart from me) Helvellyn shelter

 Striding Edge.
 Every time I put my camera away the sky would clear so I raced to take a picture and the mist would come blowing back in.

 Catstycam and a glimpse of Ullswater.

-Great How with Thirlmere behind from Calfhow Pike.
-From Calfhow Pike I had intended to descend by way of Fisher's Wife's Rake but I was not paying enough attention to the map and walked past the top of it so I came down on the pleasant path that contours round the fell an brings you out at Hilltop quarries above Wanthwaite from where I walked to the A591 and caught the bus back to the railway station.
+I had intended to descend by way of Fisher's Wife's Rake but I was not paying enough attention to the map and walked past the top of it so I came down on the pleasant path which contours round the fell and brings you out at Hilltop quarries above Wanthwaite from where I walked to the A591 and caught the bus back to the railway station.